alesanchezr/wpas-wordpress-dash/src/WPAS/CLI/README.md

 ```sh
 $ wp dash-generate <YourController>
 ```
-Note: Your controller names must end in "Controller", for example: CarController
+Note: Your controller names must end with "Controller", for example: Car**Controller**

 2) Generate a new custom post type file
 ```sh
 $ wp dash-generate <YourPostType>
 ```
-Note: Your PostType names must end in "PostType", for example: CoursePostType
+Note: Your PostType names must end with "PostType", for example: Course**PostType**

 The tool will generate the folders and also the files